Can a multi-tracer approach improve the constraints on the turnover scale at low redshift?: Mock dataset

 In this work, instead of taking the volume average in Fourier space of \(z_{\mathrm{eff}}(k)\), we use \(z_{\mathrm{eff}}(k_{\mathrm{TO}}^{\mathrm{fid}})\) as the effective redshift, where \(k_{\mathrm{TO}}^{\mathrm{fid}}\) is the fiducial turnover scale based on the fiducial cosmological parameters.
 This is because we want to maximise the signal-to-noise around the turnover scale to obtain the tightest constraints.
 Similarly, for a multi-tracer analysis, we consider the effective redshift as the redshift that maximises the signal-to-noise of the measurement, the effective redshift when combining two tracers can approximately be given by

 where we have neglected the contribution of the cross-power spectrum in defining our effective volumes.

 Table.~\ref{tab:survey_param} and \ref{tab:survey_SKA_param} summarise the survey properties we used to generate the mock power spectrum.
 The same parameters were used to estimate the Gaussian analytical covariance matrix for these surveys in section \ref{sec:covariance}, providing semi-realistic uncertainties for our mock measurements.
 Although ref.~\citep{Braun_2015, Bonaldi_2016} provide the expected total integration time and survey area for SKA2-B2, they do not provide a forecast for the system noise temperature and number of dishes for SKA2-B2.
 Therefore, we consider a pessimistic scenario here where SKA2-B2 has the same system noise temperature and the number of dishes as SKA1-B2.
 For comparison with real measurements of the turnover scale from the eBOSS QSO survey, we also utilise the number density files and survey properties from ref.~\citep{Hou_2020, Bahr_Kalus_2023}.
 We will use these to demonstrate that the constraints on the turnover scale from our mock power spectra and covariance matrix are consistent with those of the real data \citep{Bahr_Kalus_2023}.
+Lastly, we include the DESI LRG, ELG, and QSO samples to illustrate how low redshift constraints on the turnover scale complement those from high redshift in section \ref{sec:combined}.